hoangthienan95/computer-vision-project/README.md

 </center>

-The convolutional base is refrred to as a backbone when it is imported as a pre-trained network (eg, ResNet50, ResNet101, MobileNet, VGG, etc).
+The convolutional base is referred to as a backbone when it is imported as a pre-trained network (eg, ResNet50, ResNet101, MobileNet, VGG, etc).
 These are networks that are pre-trained on a large catalog of images.
-These networks can be imported with only the left hald (encoder) part of their network allowing the right side (decoder) to be trained using a custom or different architecture.
+These networks can be imported with only the left side (encoder) of the network allowing the right side (decoder) to be trained using a custom or different architecture.

 ### Feature Pyramid Network

 The main purpose of the encoder is to construct feature maps to extract features from images.
-The early layers detect fine features (edges and corners), and the later layers detect broader features like complete identifiable objects.
+The early layers detect fine features (edges and corners), and the latter layers detect broader features like complete identifiable objects.
 As each layer increases in depth, the surface dimension gets smaller which essentially trades image surface details for information about the shapes in the image.

 We can think of the convolutional base as constructing a pyramid of feature maps (feature pyramid).